hollasch/LSON/README.md

     // ----- ----- ----- ----- ----- -----
     //   0     1     2     3     4     5

+Note: in the event that nodes are named with number-like values, they must still be referenced by their array-like index:

+    [
+      1  // Node 0 has data (1)
+      2  // Node 1 has data (2)
+      3  // Node 2 has data (3)
+      5  // Node 3 has data (5)
+      8  // Node 4 has data (8)
+    ]

 #### Named Nodes Without Data
-To express a set of named nodes without additional data, use an array of strings:
+To express a set of named nodes without additional data, use a dictionary with multi-keyed dummy data, like so:

-    [ bargaining testing anger shock acceptance depression denial ]
+    { [ bargaining testing anger shock acceptance depression denial ]: null }

 #### Named Nodes With Data
 To express a set of named nodes with additional data per node, use a dictionary.
 Each entry